Multiple Myeloma Cancer

 Like many types of cancer, it is not clear what leads to multiple myeloma.
 According to the Mayo Clinic, multiple myeloma often starts with a condition referred to as monoclonal gammopathy of undetermined significance.

 The condition causes the body to produce abnormal proteins.
 In most cases, the abnormal proteins do not cause any negative health effects.
-But it appears that people who develop monoclonal gammopathy of undetermined significance have an increased risk of developing multiple myeloma.
+However, it appears that people who develop monoclonal gammopathy of undetermined significance have an increased risk of developing multiple myeloma.

 Additional factors have been identified that may increase a person’s risk of developing multiple myeloma, such as the following:

-- Sex: men are more likely to develop multiple myeloma than women.
+• Sex: Men are more likely to develop multiple myeloma than women.

-- Family history: having a family history of multiple myeloma increases a person’s risk of developing the disease.
+• Family history: Having a family history of multiple myeloma increases a person’s risk of developing the disease.

 Diagnosis